logo2

 Haas brewery c.1905

 Adam Haas died on 11 Jan 1879 at the age of 56 and was buried in Forest Hill Cemetery, Houghton (8).
 Shortly after his death, the A. Haas Brewing Co. was organized, consisting of his widow, Eva Haas and his sons, Joseph and Adolph Haas (1).
-They were listed for the A. Haas Brewing Co. in the directories of 1881, 1883, and 1887 (9,10,11).
-Bottling, like with other pioneer breweries in the Copper Country, started from about 1879-80, as indicated by the bottles.
-We find that all the bottles were embossed with the name, A. HAAS BREWING CO. / HOUGHTON, MICH.
+They were listed for the A. Haas Brewing Co. in the 1881, 1883, and 1887 directories (9,10,11).
+Since even the earliest bottles were embossed with A. HAAS BREWING CO., bottling must have started after Adam's death, probably in 1879-80, as indicated by the bottles.

 Polk directory ad - <i>Michigan State Gazetteer and Business Directory 1883</i>